Mlince79/WingsAndInspiration2/readme.md

 ### Acknowledgments

-- I have received inspiration for this project, Denisse Olsson.
+- I have received inspiration for this project, Denisse Olsson, Mentors and Tutors from Code Institute.
+Expericed developers as Syed Mohamed Aladeen, Arnav Bulani.